-When Fox remade John Ford’s “Stagecoach” in 1966, the studio took out a full-page notice in <I>Variety</I> warning that anyone caught exhibiting the original “will be vigorously prosecuted.”
-Don’t expect similar advisories for Warner’scontempo remake of Sam Peckinpah’s “The Wild Bunch" -- if anything, look forward to more DVD offerings like the “Sam Peckinpah’s Legendary Westerns Collections” box set, the centerpiece of which is a newly minted re-release of the helmer’s most famous pic.
+When Fox remade John Ford’s “Stagecoach” in 1966, the studio took out a full-page notice in Variety warning that anyone caught exhibiting the original “will be vigorously prosecuted.”
+Don’t expect similar advisories for Warner’scontempo remake of Sam Peckinpah’s “The Wild Bunch” — if anything, look forward to more DVD offerings like the “Sam Peckinpah’s Legendary Westerns Collections” box set, the centerpiece of which is a newly minted re-release of the helmer’s most famous pic.
 The set, which also includes DVD debuts of “Ride the High Country,” “The Ballad of Cable Hogue” and “Pat Garrett and Billy the Kid,” comes complete with commentary and featurettes by noted Peckinpah scholars.

 “Sam was the sort of person that if he didn’t have a nemesis, he couldn’t be creative,” recalls Peckinpah’s former assistant and companion Katy Haber in one extra.
 In another, biographer Garner Simmons remembers a pre-production meeting that didn’t go the helmer’s way, after which “he insisted that we both take a piss on the walls of the studios as a statement.”

 The director came to be known by such dramatic gestures.
 A “Pat Garrett” featurette shows a staged photo of the director strapped to a gurney with a whiskey bottle connected to an IV tube that read, “There is no truth to the rumor that Sam Peckinpah is drinking on the set.”

 “He could have made his life much simpler,” says Haber, “but he decided to put on the boxing gloves.”